chaseruskin/orbit/README.md

 SYSV	cpu	/users/chase/projects/cpu/sim/top_tb.sv
 ```

 Create a target by writing a script that reads Orbit's generated blueprint file and performs the backend processing with the EDA tools you prefer.
-Configure the target once, and use it across all future ips.
+Configure the target once, and use it across all future projects.

 ## Highlights